-Throughout the summer of 2020 BOZAR takes a look into our future through conversations with leading authors, scientists and philosophers.
-Every Wednesday night via videolink in an empty Henry Leboeuf Hall - corona and all that.
-But we will look unflinchingly beyond, to imagine what our world afterwards could look like.
-Discover the complete line-up below.
+During the summer after the first corona wave, BOZAR took a look into our future through conversations with leading authors, scientists and philosophers.
+Via videolink in an empty Henry Leboeuf Hall - corona and all that.
+But we will looked unflinchingly beyond, to imagine what our world afterwards could look like.
+(Re)discover all the interviews below.

 Have the climate crisis and the coronavirus taken away our future?
 “You have stolen my dreams and my childhood with your empty words,” declared Greta Thunberg to world leaders.
 “How dare you!”
 We often live from day to day and think no further ahead than tomorrow, let alone dare to dream about what the world will or should look like in a few years’ time.
 As soon as we peer out of our small cocoon of survival in these times of Corona, we are overcome with anxiety and doom scenarios about the political, economic and cultural landscape post-covid.